jmp-app/jmp/docs/backend.md

 ## SQL
 The services handle the business logic as well as the whole database communication.
 At the moment there isn't a separated Persistence Layer with e.g. Data Access Objects (DAOs).

-That the services doesn't become a mess, all SQL have to be coded with the following rules:
+That the services don't become a mess, all SQL statements have to be coded with the following rules:
 * Use the heredoc syntax:
 ```php
 $sql = <<<SQL